aurae-runtime/aurae/docs/index.md

 ![Main Build](https://github.com/aurae-runtime/aurae/actions/workflows/build-compile-test.yml/badge.svg)

-Aurae is a free and open source Rust project which houses a low level systems runtime daemon built specifically for enterprise distributed systems called `auraed`.
+Aurae is a free and open source Rust project which houses a memory-safe systems runtime daemon built specifically for enterprise distributed systems called `auraed`.

 The `auraed` daemon can be ran as a pid 1 on a Linux kernel and manages containers, virtual machines, and spawning short-lived nested virtual instances of itself for an additional layer of isolation.